2nd Corinthians Chapter 1– John Karmelich

 a)

-I'm not saying one has
+I'm not saying

-what is happening in our lives.
-We can have the comfort to overcome whatever is the
+We can have the comfort to overcome whatever is the suffering of the

-suffering of the moment by drawing upon God's strength for our comfort.
+moment by drawing upon God's strength for our comfort.

 d)

-Getting back to the
+Getting back to

-so does the "comfort of Christ".
-When we feel pain and suffering in our lives.
+lives, so does the "comfort of Christ".
+When we feel pain and suffering in our

-can count on Him to provide us relief from the suffering.
+and we can count on Him to provide us relief from the suffering.

 i)

-That does not mean that
+That does not

-through.
+are going through.

 12.

-so also you share in our comfort.
+also you share in our comfort.

 a)

-The essential idea of
+The essential

-When we are distressed, we need to look
+idea of these two verses is that of "interaction".
+When we are distressed, we need to look to

-to other believers to help provide relief from that stress.
+other believers to help provide relief from that stress.
+When we are comforted from God, we need to

-to share that comfort with others.
+share that comfort with others.

 b)

-This has nothing to do
+This has nothing

-pain.
-I don't have a
+physical pain.
+I don't have a problem

-problem seeing non-Christian doctors for medical help.
+seeing non-Christian doctors for medical help.

-I want the best physical care I can get
+I want the best physical care I can get for my family and myself.
+The issue at hand is not about getting the

-with the "stress" which is often far greater than the physical pain.
+often far greater than the physical pain.

-Most people will tell you that getting
+Most people will tell you that getting medical relief or financial

-medical relief or financial relief or "whatever" is much easier than
+relief or "whatever" is much easier than dealing with the mental

-dealing with the mental stress that goes with that situation.
+stress that goes with that situation.

-That is where the comfort of God comes
+That is where the comfort of God comes into play.

 c)

-Let me put it this way:
+Let me put it

-Often, the best advice on
+this way: Often, the best advice on

 "attitude" in such situations comes from people who have already been

 through a similar situation.
-Often we seek the counsel of someone who has been
+Often we

-through something very similar to help us out.
-In the same way, if we have been through a major form
+us out.
+In the same way, if we have been

-of "stress", we can be of great service to someone else in the future
+through a major form of "stress", we can be of great service to

-who is currently going through that same situation.
+someone else in the future who is currently going through that same situation.

 d)

-I'm reminded of a friend
+I'm reminded of a

-who lost his teenage son to cancer.
-That happened a good while back.
+friend who lost his teenage son to cancer.

-The pain is something he still deals
+The pain is something he still deals with.
+As a Christian, he is now involved with helping

-now involved with helping other people deal with the pain of the loss of one's
+other people deal with the pain of the loss of one's child and providing

-child and providing support.
-That is an excellent example of what Paul is getting
+support.
+That is an excellent example of

-at in these verses.
+what Paul is getting at in these verses.

 e)

-Over a year ago, I had
+Over a year ago,

+I had something "significant" happen to me physically.
 I am now much better, but the one thing I

 never got from God (or from doctors) was a reason why it happened.
+For all I know, there may be a person coming

-through the same situation.
-As I stated earlier, the bible teaches that all things
+same situation.
+As I stated earlier, the

-happen to believers for a reason.
-That is the principal behind Romans 8:28.
+bible teaches that all things happen to believers for a reason.
+That is the principal behind Romans

-That verse never says we are entitled to
+8:28.
+That verse never says we are

-know why such things happen.
-We just need to keep an "eye out" as God may
+We just need to keep an "eye out" as God may have put us

-who will go through the same thing.
-It is not a guarantee it is to happen, but we should
+through the same thing.
+It is not a

 f)